axiomhq/hyperloglog/README.md

 ## Documentation

-You can find the Axiom and Axiom node documentation [on the docs website.](https://docs.axiom.co/)
+You can find the Axiom documentation [on the docs website.](https://docs.axiom.co/)

 The documentation is divided into several sections: